mike-barber/csharp-priority-scheduling-tools/README.md

 ## `OrderingScheduler`

 The `OrderingScheduler` allows up to `N` concurrent tasks, and each task is assigned a priority and a preferred thread.
-This works well for a large number of queued tasks that don't have much context.
+This works well for a large number of queued tasks that don't have much context, and is designed to work similarly to `Task.Run` for the user.

-The tasks will be run in priority-order, and on worker tasks that correspond to the thread, which helps to reduce context switching.
+The tasks will be run in priority-order, and on worker tasks that correspond to the "thread"; there are `N` worker tasks that the scheduler runs, and supplied tasks are run by these worker tasks, preferentially on the supplied "thread".
+This helps to reduce context switching.
+Of course, the actual threads are handled by .net, so may be migrated across cores.

 Within a given priority level, the tasks will be run in FIFO order.